Welcome to Secondary History at LEARN.

 Tools and strategies to help teachers use the evaluation frameworks, monitor skills particular to the social sciences, and develop some best practices for exam situations.
 Note that this is where you will also find the LEARN I.O. icons and RECITUS Badges and Guides!
 Go to page

 Feature: Social Justice Competencies

 Lisa K. Taylor's strategies and resources (icons too!) to support curricula that frame and infuse students learning through a perspective of social justice and the active transformation of all forms of discrimination.
 Go to site

-LEARN's Cartograf Mapping Tool
+Cartograf - A LEARN-RECIT Online Mapping Tool

 Cartograf is an open-source, interactive web-based mapping and drawing application.
 It allows students and teachers to create and share maps, collect and analyze images, and work collaboratively on class projects!
 Go to site

 LEARN Blog entries for Social Sciences teachers